[UPDATED: August 4, 2021. Originally written by David Posteraro.]

 The spate of fake reviews — reviews written by someone who has not actually purchased or used the product or service — has increased along with the economic incentive to post a review.
 Individuals and companies using bots or paid third parties to write fraudulent reviews will get ‘fake-positive’ reviews to increase sales, or source negative reviews to bring down their competitors.
 On Amazon in particular, reviews can dramatically improve or damage a product or seller’s ratings.

 Recent Federal Trade Commission Action

-Earlier this year, the Federal Trade Commission released a statement announcing its first case challenging fake paid reviews on an independent retail website.
+In February of 2019, the Federal Trade Commission released a statement announcing its first case challenging fake paid reviews on an independent retail website.
 The FTC’s complaint against Cure Encapsulations, owned by Naftula Jacobwitz, accused the weight loss brand of paying third-party websites to write dozens of fake Amazon reviews for the Garcinia Cambogia supplement.
-Jacobwitz was personally accused of requesting 30 reviews with a minimum of a 4.3 out of 5 star rating in exchange for $1,000.
+Jacobwitz was personally accused of requesting 30 reviews with a minimum of a 4.3 out of 5-star rating in exchange for $1,000.
 Andrew Smith, the FTC’s Director of Bureau of Consumer Protection, shared the agency’s commitment to protect consumers in a statement, saying, “When a company buys fake reviews to inflate its Amazon ratings, it hurts both shoppers and companies that play by the rules.”